dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 | kubectl         | 1.16-1.17 | Ensure you copy the kubeconfig file from the Kubernetes cluster to the linux host. [kubectl installation](https://kubernetes.io/docs/tasks/tools/install-kubectl/) |
 | Helm            | v.3.3.0   | [Helm installation](https://helm.sh/docs/intro/install/)                                                                                                        |

-Once all prerequisites are on the Linux host, follow the steps below to clone and build karavi-powerflex-metrics:
+Once all prerequisites are on the Linux host, follow the steps below to clone and build the metrics service:

-1. Clone the karavi-powerflex-metrics repository: `git clone https://github.com/dell/karavi-powerflex-metrics.git`
+1. Clone the repository: `git clone https://github.com/dell/karavi-metrics-powerflex.git`
 1. Set the DOCKER_REPO environment variable to point to the local Docker repository, example: `export DOCKER_REPO=<ip-address>:<port>`
-1. In the karavi-powerflex-metrics directory, run the following to build the Docker image called karavi-powerflex-metrics: `make clean build docker`
+1. In the karavi-metrics-powerflex directory, run the following to build the Docker image called karavi-metrics-powerflex: `make clean build docker`
 1. To tag (with the "latest" tag) and push the image to the local Docker repository run the following: `make tag push`

-__Note:__ If you are using a local insecure docker registry, ensure you configure the insecure registries on each of the Kubernetes worker nodes to allow access to the local docker repository
+__Note:__ Linux support only.
+If you are using a local insecure docker registry, ensure you configure the insecure registries on each of the Kubernetes worker nodes to allow access to the local docker repository

-## Deploying Karavi PowerFlex Metrics

-Karavi PowerFlex Metrics is deployed using Helm.
-Usage information and available release versions can be found here: [Karavi PowerFlex Metrics Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-powerflex-metrics).

-If you built the Karavi PowerFlex Metrics Docker image and pushed it to a local registry, you can deploy it using the same Helm chart above.
-You simply need to override the helm chart value pointing to where the Karavi PowerFlex Metrics image lives.
-See [Karavi PowerFlex Metrics Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-powerflex-metrics) for more details.

-## Testing Karavi PowerFlex Metrics
+## Testing Karavi Metrics for PowerFlex

-From the karavi-powerflex-metrics root directory where the repo was cloned, the unit tests can be executed as follows:
+From the root directory where the repo was cloned, the unit tests can be executed as follows:

 ```console
 make test